susumutomita/docdoc/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome.

+## Design

+This project’s design from the beautiful and functional design elements found at [Flowrift](https://flowrift.com/c/cta/nCrLz?view=code).

+## Technology Stack

+- **Frontend**: Built with Next.js and React, utilizing Tailwind CSS for styling.
+- **Backend**: Uses Prisma with a PostgreSQL database for efficient data management.
+- **Linting**: Automated text linting with TextLint to maintain high-quality content.
+- **AI Integration**: Local LLM for AI-powered content review and refinement.

+## Contribution

+We welcome contributions from the community.
+Please submit proposals via pull requests or issues.

 ## License